All Episodes

 I've never heard a positive story ever on Trump.

-And they jump in head first, and when they're proven wrong, they don't barely say anything and then just move on to the next lying conspiracy theory.
+And when they're proven wrong, they don't barely say anything and just move on to the next lying conspiracy theory.

 Well, Sean, the numbers you just cited are numbers, right?

-Those are things that are hard and fast numbers, and they should be presented as such.
+Those are things that are hard and fast numbers and they should be presented as such.

 In other words, I think I've talked to you about this before.

-There are plenty liberal opinions on Fox News.
+By the way, no, no, no, no, there are plenty of liberal opinions on Fox News.

 Trust me.

-I, you know, I'm looking I know I get written about the most.
+Look, I know I get written about the most.

 Right.

-I can tell that Chris Wallace is an anchor.
+No, I'm saying that the news side of Fox, I can tell that Chris Wallace is an anchor.

-He presents facts in the answer.
+He presents facts in the assets.

 By the way, I agree with that.